k1anshul/ASSESSING-MULTIFACETED-RETRIEVAL-STRATEGIES/README.md

-# ASSESSING MULTIFACETED RETRIEVAL STRATEGIES IN THE MEDICAL DOMAINS

 ## Introduction

-This repository contains the research work for the thesis "Evaluating Multifaceted Retrieval Strategies in Open-Domain Question Answering".
+This repository contains the research work for the thesis "ASSESSING MULTIFACETED RETRIEVAL STRATEGIES IN THE MEDICAL DOMAINS".
 The study explores various retrieval techniques in the context of Retrieval-Augmented Generation (RAG) systems, focusing on open-domain datasets.
 Our work compares different retrieval strategies and evaluates their performance using traditional metrics.

 ## Experiments